CoenCardelli/CoenCardelli/README.md

 ---

 ### Question 2
-**In which states does alcohol involvement in fatal crashes exceed the national rate, and does that pattern correlate with rural road prevalence and crash severity?**
+**How do weather conditions and rural vs. urban classification interact to influence the severity of fatal crashes, and which combinations of these factors produce the highest average fatality counts?**

 **Why It Is Interesting and Important:**

-Drunk driving remains one of the most preventable causes of traffic fatalities in the United States, yet enforcement resources and public awareness campaigns are not evenly distributed across states.
-This question goes beyond simply counting drunk-driving crashes — it calculates each state's alcohol involvement rate relative to the national baseline, then overlays rural/urban context (`RUR_URB`) and average fatalities per crash (`FATALS`) to identify where alcohol-impaired driving is both more common and more deadly.
-Socially, this matters because rural states often face compounding disadvantages: longer emergency response times, higher speed limits, and fewer rideshare alternatives to drunk driving.
-Economically, identifying high-rate states allows federal highway safety funding (such as NHTSA grants) to be targeted where DUI interventions would produce the greatest reduction in fatalities.
-For policymakers, the correlation between rural road share and drunk driving fatality rates can justify investment in rural sobriety checkpoints, ignition interlock legislation, and late-night public transportation alternatives.
+Fatal crash severity is shaped by a complex interplay of environmental and geographic factors.
+This question examines how atmospheric conditions (`WEATHER`) and road setting (`RUR_URB`) combine to drive the deadliest outcomes.
+Socially, rural communities face disproportionately higher fatality rates due to longer emergency response times, higher speed limits, and less-forgiving road design — understanding how weather compounds these risks provides a more complete picture of where lives are most at risk.
+Economically, the findings can guide state and federal decisions around rural road safety improvements, adverse weather driving campaigns, and emergency response infrastructure investment.
+For public health officials and transportation planners, identifying which weather and location combinations produce the worst outcomes enables smarter, multi-layered interventions rather than single-cause solutions.
+The question is also significant because it challenges the intuitive assumption that adverse weather is always the primary driver of severity — in reality, the interaction between weather and rural context tells a more nuanced story.

-**Connection to Dataset:** Uses `DRUNK_DR`, `STATENAME`, `RUR_URBNAME`, `FATALS`, `ST_CASE` (for crash count), and `PERSONS` columns.
-A calculated field divides the count of crashes where `DRUNK_DR` ≥ 1 by total crash count per state to produce a state-level alcohol involvement rate, which is then compared against the national average.
+**Connection to Dataset:** Uses `WEATHERNAME`, `RUR_URBNAME`, `FATALS`, `ST_CASE` (for crash count), `STATENAME`, and `PERSONS` columns.

 ---